-However there are now two minor problems in this setup.
-One is related to the timestamp ordering of data.h, data.w, data.x, and data.c.
-The other one is a race condition if a parallel make attempts to run multiple instances of the recover block at once.
+However there are now three minor problems in this setup.
+One is related to the time-stamp ordering of data.h, data.w, data.x, and data.c.
+Another one is a race condition if a parallel make attempts to run multiple instances of the recover block at once.
+Finally, the recursive rule breaks 'make -n' when run with GNU make (as well as some other make implementations), as it may remove data.h even when it should not (see Section "How the MAKE Variable Works" in The GNU Make Manual).